-The below process will be managed by professionals working the Corporate Development department of a corporation.
+The process of divesting outlined below is typically managed by professionals working in the Corporate Development department of a corporation.

-Once a business unit’s been flagged for a potential divestiture, a buyer needs to be identified for the deal to proceed.
+Once a business unit has been flagged for possible divesting, a buyer needs to be identified for the deal to proceed.
 The identification process is crucial because extracting value from the divestiture requires receiving a price that must at least equal the opportunity cost of not selling the business unit.

 Learn more about this process in CFI’s Financial Modeling & Valuation Analyst certification program.

 A decision to divest a business unit can arise from its underperformance in terms of meeting its required rate of return as shown by its Capital Asset Pricing Model.
-It means that holding on to the business unit will be detrimental to shareholders as it is essentially holding on to a negative NPV project.
+This means that holding on to the business unit will be detrimental to shareholders, as this is essentially holding on to a negative NPV project.

-A point to consider is that different business units within a company may report a required rate of return that is high or lower than the rate of return of the firm as a whole.
-It is because different lines of business experience different levels of systemic risk or beta in other words.
+A point to consider is that different business units within a company may report a required rate of return that is higher or lower than the rate of return of the firm as a whole.
+This is because of the fact that different lines of business experience different levels of systemic risk, or beta.

-Some of the direct costs of divestitures would include the transaction and transition costs associated with the decision.
-This would include bringing in the people, processes, and tools required to execute the divestiture.
-This could include managing the legal transfer of assets, valuing the synergies to the buyer, deciding on retention and severance policies regarding human resources, etc.
+Some of the direct costs of divestitures include the transaction and transition costs associated with the decision.
+This includes bringing in the people, processes, and tools required to execute the divestiture process, which involves things such as managing the legal transfer of assets, valuing the synergies to the buyer, and deciding on retention and severance policies regarding human resources.

 Signaling may impose a cost on a company’s decision to divest due to information asymmetry in the capital markets.
-Because managers within a company know more than external investors, these investors would make assumptions about its future performance as the result of a managerial decision to initiate a divestiture.
+External investors may not possess sufficient knowledge of the company to make the correct assumptions about its future performance as the result of a managerial decision to initiate a divestiture.

-As an example of information asymmetry affecting investor perceptions, consider a case where a company chooses to cut dividend payments to fund positive NPV projects that will generate shareholder value.
-However, shareholders may view this as a company in financial distress and may need to cut dividends to pay off debt obligations.
+As an example of information asymmetry affecting investor perceptions, consider a case where a company chooses to cut dividend payments to fund positive NPV projects that will increase shareholder value in the future.
+However, shareholders may view the dividend cut as indicative of a company in financial distress.

-In the same way, a firm may choose a divestiture strategy to allocate its resources for its best use cases and remove business units that do not generate the required rate of return.
-However, the shareholder may perceive this as a need to urgently inject cash into the company due to financial distress or perhaps managerial incompetency in competing in that market.
+In the same way, a firm may choose a divestiture strategy to allocate its resources for optimal use, removing business units that do not generate the required rate of return.
+But shareholders may mistakenly perceive the divestiture as signaling an urgent need for cash because the company is in trouble.
 As a result, investors may sell their shares, causing the company’s stock price to fall – further confirming to some investors that the company is in danger of going out of business.